kg0950/TEZH/README.md

 ### **Impact and Future Prospects**
 TEZH aims to revolutionize road infrastructure by making traffic a **source of clean energy**.
 With increasing urbanization and vehicle usage, harnessing kinetic energy from traffic presents an **untapped opportunity** for sustainable power generation.
 By implementing TEZH in strategic locations, cities can **reduce their reliance on conventional energy sources**, lower carbon footprints, and move towards a greener future.

----

-Would you like to add any technical specifications or expand on certain aspects? 🚗⚡